Saving for college is one thing, but making the most out of those savings is something else entirely.

 Not all calculations are equal

 Don’t be fooled into thinking that all schools calculate income in the same way.
 Federal methodology does not use home equity to determine EFC but institutional methodology does.
-Knowing which methods the schools being considered use before applying can avoid disappointment when those awards letters arrive.
+Know which methods the schools being considered use before applying can avoid disappointment when those awards letters arrive.

 Remember, no award is final